HistoricEngland/H.API/HGRSchemaDocumentation.md

 Version| Description | Author
 --- | --- | ---
-1.0  | Initial version of the Heritage Gateway Schema| Jan Putzan (Ember Technology)
+1.0  | Initial version of the Heritage Gateway Schema| Jan Putzan (Ember Technology) 1.1  | Addition of Overview section and updates to attribute descriptions | Jan Putzan (Ember Technology)

+## Overview
+Historic Environment Records (sometimes referred to as Sites and Monuments Records) may be held by County Councils, District Councils or Unitary Authorities.
+In each case, the record will cover the whole of the local authority area.
+Selected major historic towns and cities are covered by Urban Archaeological Databases (UADs).
+In many cases, UADs are held as part of, and are accessible via, the local Historic Environment Record.

+Historic England have made available a web service which can be used to submit the UAD information into the Heritage Gatewway through a REStful API.
+Details can be found here: [https://github.com/ember-technology-ltd/H.API/blob/master/FileUploadDocumentation.md]

+The information submitted through the API must be compliant with the Heritage Gateway Record Schema for the purposes of processing and validating the information submitted.
+This documents is a detailed description of that schema.

 # Heritage Gateway Record (HGR) Schema Documentation
 The Heritage Gateway Record (HGR) schema comprises several attributes, each with specific requirements and characteristics.\